Text Link

 Dehydration

-As many laxatives work by pulling water from other areas of the body into the intestines, many of these medications can also lead to dehydration, a condition which can range from uncomfortable to dangerous.
+As many laxatives work by pulling water from other areas of the body into the intestines, many of these medications can also lead to dehydration, a condition that can range from uncomfortable to dangerous.

 Electrolyte imbalance

-Electrolyte imbalance is another common impact of laxative use or abuse, once again due to the amount of water and fluid being dispelled from the body by the medications.
-(1)
+Electrolyte imbalance is another common impact of laxative use or abuse, once again due to the amount of water and fluid being dispelled from the body by the medications.1

 Dependency